tallowandsons/craft-critter/README.md

 ### Generator Setup

 Generators are responsible for creating the critical CSS.
-Critter comes with built-in support for two generators, and you can also implement your own.
+Critter comes with built-in support for cloud-based generation, and you can also implement your own.

 - The [criticalcss.com](https://criticalcss.com) API, for cloud-based critical CSS generation.
-- The [@plone/critical-css-cli package](https://github.com/plone/critical-css-cli), for local critical CSS generation.
 - You can also implement your own generator by writing a class that extends the `BaseGenerator` and registering it with Critter.

-Each of the generators can be configured in the plugin settings under Critter → Settings → General → Generator, with options for viewport dimensions, API keys, and more.
+The cloud-based generator can be configured in the plugin settings under Critter → Settings → General → Generator, with options for viewport dimensions, API keys, and more.

 ### Cache Configuration